Chiral Process Monitoring

 Mutagenic Impurity Analysis

 Mutagenic impurities pose a significant challenge for pharamaceutical analytical chemists, given that they are a health risk even at trace levels.
 Identification and quantitation of these (often unknown) impurities can be an onerous process.
-FT-MRR provides fingerprint spectra of impurities based on the three-dimensional moments of inertia, and can be identified through comparison to BrightSpec’s spectral library, or even directly to quantum chemical calculations without a reference standard required.
+MRR provides fingerprint spectra of impurities based on the three-dimensional moments of inertia, and can be identified through comparison to BrightSpec’s spectral library, or even directly to quantum chemical calculations without a reference standard required.
 BrightSpec has developed a Thermal Evolution sampling method to release all volatile impurities in a solid sample, which delivers structural identification and quantitation in one measurement.
-This can dramatically speed up the impurities characterization and control process.
+This can dramatically speed up the impurities characterization and improve process control.

-Small polar compounds can endanger a chemical process or be a health hazard, even at trace levels, yet they are challenging to monitor, especially in complex matrices.
-FT-MRR spectroscopy identifies and quantifies molecules through their rotational resonances at high resolution, without matrix interference.
-The spectrometer characterizes gas mixtures directly and can return quantitative results in seconds.
+Oxygenates, hydrogen sulfide, ammonia, and other polar contaminants may negatively impact a chemical process or be a health hazard, even at trace levels.
+Yet, these compounds are challenging to monitor using conventional analytical techniques, especially in complex matrices.
+MRR spectroscopy can selectively identify and quantify the polar contaminants through their unique rotational resonances at high resolution, without matrix interference.
+The spectrometer characterizes industrial chemical mixtures directly and returns quantitative results within seconds for gases or vapors, and within minutes for liquids or volatizable solids.

 Research applications of spectroscopy in the microwave to millimeter wave region of the spectrum are rapidly growing, including studies of molecular structure and bonding, reaction kinetics and dynamics, and astrochemistry, among others.
 BrightSpec provides an instrument product line for researchers that enables them to start their research faster – while leaving maximum flexibility for incorporating new sample chambers and methods.